GreenRednecks/Backend/README.md

 - Operating system is Ubuntu Server for pi.
 It is important to use a x64 image, otherwise you are not be able to install the corect MongoDB version.
 Here is a good Tutorial: https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi
 - DB is MongoDB.
 We use version 4.X.
 Here is a simple setup guide: https://pimylifeup.com/mongodb-raspberry-pi/
 - Server is Express.
 In Order to use it you need to install **nodejs**
+- Set the correct time and timezone for your location: https://help.ubuntu.com/community/UbuntuTime

 ## Startup
 On first boot you should run